sepsoh/awesome-bash-scripts/Scripts/Internet Problem Fixer/notes.md

         option to ignore an interface
         dynamic sleep for dhclient and monitor if route table is updated
         VPN detection and asking the user to turn it off
+        log levels
+        do target interface selection in a function ontion to only show the current states

 bugs:
         each device is treated twice ( because of the -1 states being written on last_states )